The Independent Florida Alligator: Early history

 By the early 1960s, the rapid post-World War II growth of the university, which had started with the G.I.
 Bill and continued with the decision to admit women in 1947 and to admit blacks in 1958 caused The Alligator to grow.
 The newspaper printed in broadsheet until 1962 (except during World War II, when paper was in short supply).
 In 1962, the paper switched to the smaller tabloid format, which it still uses today.
 Around this time, The Alligator was one of the first college newspapers in the nation to switch from hot type printing to the more modern offset standard.
-That same year, the paper switched from twice-weekly printing to its current daily format.

 In 1963, Ed Barber started working at The Alligator, as a student writer.
 By 1972 he became general manager of the paper.

 Barber left the paper in 1973 to become Director of Publications for the university but returned as general manager in 1976 and became president of Campus Communications, Inc. Barber now holds the title of president emeritus of The Alligator and is executive director of the Alligator Alumni Association.
 Patricia Carey, a veteran manager of the newspaper, succeeded Barber as general manager of The Alligator and president of Campus Communications.

 Originally, the Office of Student Publications was located in the basement of the old Florida Union (today Dauer Hall), which was then the student union, in the north part of campus.
 In 1968, the paper moved into a new suite of offices on the third floor of the new union, the J. Wayne Reitz Union, directly adjacent to Student Government administrative offices.
-At least one of The Alligator former offices is now occupied by Florida Blue Key.